How does agile project management provide value? Here’s an example:

 - User stories: A tool used in agile development to capture a description of a software feature from a user's perspective.

 - Velocity: The average number of units or points achieved by a team per iteration, measured over multiple iterations to create a sort of baseline.

 If the idea of agile project management appeals to you, you may want to try some of the best agile tools we could find on the market.
 To develop this list, we took some time to look at what each tool promises about agile project management and what reviews from users are saying:

 Where do you stand on the agile vs waterfall debate?
 What’s your favorite agile methodology?
-Let us know in the comments!
+Do you have terms to add to our glossary Let us know in the comments!